-Saba was discovered in 1493 by Columbus; the island was inhabited by Indians at that time.
+Columbus sighted Saba in 1493; the island was inhabited by the Caribs and Arawaks at that time.
 Columbus named the island San Cristóbal.
-A possible explanation for the name Saba is that it was abbreviated as S.†bal and that this was read as Saba.
-In 1632, the island was owned by the Dutch.
+A possible explanation for the name Saba is that it was abbreviated as S.†bal and over time this was read as Saba.
+In 1632 the island was colonized by the Dutch.
 In 1635 an English ship run aground near Saba; the survivors were probably the first European residents.
-The population also has African, Scottish, Irish and Dutch ancestors.
-It is remarkable that a quarter of the inhabitants has Johnson or Hassel as their family name.
-Saba changed hands various times.
+The current population also has African, Scottish, Irish and Dutch ancestors.
+It is notable that a quarter of the inhabitants has Johnson or Hassel as their family name.
+Saba has been colonized various times.
 It was owned by France, Spain, the Netherlands and the United Kingdom.
-In 1816 it finally become Dutch.
-In 1960 a small airport was made on the northern most point of Saba (Flat-Point).
+In 1816 it finally became Dutch.
+In 1960, a small airport was made on the northern most point of Saba (Flat-Point).
 It has the shortest runway for commercial air traffic in the world (400 meters).

 The flag of Saba

-The flag of Saba has the colours red, white, blue and gold (yellow).
+The flag of Saba is a composition of the colours red, white, blue and gold (yellow).
 The upper half consists of two identical red triangles, the bottom half consists of two identical blue triangles.
 The diamond in the middle is white and has a gold star with five points.
 This colour was chosen as a symbol of the island’s wealth and hope for a good future.
 The star represents the island; the colours red, white and blue symbolize the ties it has with the Netherlands.
-Furthermore, red symbolizes courage, union and decisiveness; white symbolizes peace and blue symbolizes the sea.
+Furthermore, red symbolizes courage, union, and decisiveness; white symbolizes peace, and blue symbolizes the sea.